stuartpb/barfspace/content/9h7fa-r6jgd-m58zj-s5rap-xv4mk.md

 I feel like I was looking for this at one point, as a thing for Abe / Quadration / building my own hardware cluster?
 I feel like I remember "IP-KVM" as a term

+Anyway here are some notes on [doing this on a Pi or something you could order on Amazon](prxbq-st1d6-g98t1-vt8b8-7h40a)

 ## Wikipedia?

 - https://en.wikipedia.org/wiki/Out-of-band_management#Implementation